Best Budget Accommodations in Iceland!

 Welcome to the “Best Budget Accommodations in Iceland!”
 Since Iceland is a rock pretty much in the middle of nowhere, it’s quite an expensive country.
-Which is why I want to help save you money on hotels!
-I’ll show you some charming bed & breakfasts, spacious hostels, & cozy hotels all over Iceland ~ that have character & won’t break your budget!
+Which is why I want to help save you money on hotels.
+I’ll show you some charming bed & breakfasts, spacious hostels, & cozy hotels all over Iceland ~ that still have character & won’t break your budget!

 Ready to go to Iceland & see sights like this & save money on hotels?!
 Let’s go!
 (This shot taken on the southwestern-most tip of the Keflavik Peninsula).

 In this post, we’ll travel around Iceland, hitting all the major sites.
-In each spot, I’ll give you my top budget hotel option.
-We’ll start in Keflavik, by the International Airport, then head south to the super popular Blue Lagoon.
-From there, we’ll head towards the Golden Circle & South Iceland, & a town called Vik.
+In each spot, I’ll give you my top budget hotel options.
+We’ll start in Keflavik (by the International Airport), then head south to super-popular Blue Lagoon.
+From there, we’ll head to the Golden Circle & South Iceland, & a town called Vik.
 Then we’ll fly up north, & I’ll introduce you to a great hostel in Akureyri!
-Finally, we’ll head back down south & hit Iceland’s quirky, must-see capital, Reykjavik.

-What does “budget accommodation” mean in Iceland?
+What does “Budget Accommodation” mean in Iceland?
 It means that I’m trying to keep hotel prices around $55/night ~ which is a steal in Iceland.
 In some places, this isn’t possible: so I’ll give the next best option.

 Best Budget Accommodations in Iceland